ta-david-yu/DYEngine/README.md

 ### DYEntity
 - **entt**: use as the main object model in DYEngine.
 I might implement my own ECS framework if time allows it.
 ### DYEditor Code Generator
 - **fmt**: for easier and more efficient source code generation process.
+Will replace it with c++ std::format library once it's widely supported by different compilers.
 ### Pending (to include/included but not used)
-- **rttr**: use for generating RTTI code for editor.
-I might implement a simple C++ parser/code generator myself.
-- **yaml-cpp**: most of the text-based files in DYEngine will be stored as yaml (i.e. scene/level files, asset meta files).
+- **tomlplusplus**: most of the custom text-based files in DYEngine will be stored as toml (i.e. world/level files, asset meta files).
-- **tomlplusplus**: another candidate as text-based file format in DYEngine.
 - **OpenAL-Soft**: audio system